Night Blooming Jasmine

 Harry grumbled at being left out, and I could see him toy with the idea of touching her himself.
 I stopped him with, "She's a strong medium."

 I released her hand and added, "And she has fed Morgan for decades."

 We were quickly guided past the front door and into the main living room just off the entryway.
 The room was lush and fitted with classic furnishings.
-And a stunning blond man draped half asleep on a dark green velvet sofa.
+And a stunning blond man, draped half asleep on a dark green velvet sofa.
 He saw Jasmine wasn't alone and pulled shut his shirt that had been opened to his waist.
-I was not alone in observing neither the taut stomach nor the signs of slicing.
-He was not a Goth but definitely a vampire toy.
+I was not alone in observing the taut stomach, nor the signs of slicing.
+He wasn't a Goth, but definitely a vampire toy.
 The movement only attracted our eyes and his drowsy smile revealed he knew it.

-He slowly stood and spoke, "Jasmine, my darlin', who are these folks?"
-The voice was at odds with the laser sharp blue eyes.
-He knew very well what we were, just as we knew what he was.
-The accent was a carefully doctored country boy sound that could be real or learned.
+He slowly stood and spoke, "Jasmine, my darlin,' who are these folks?"
+The voice was at odds with the laser sharp blue eyes; he knew very well what we were, just as we knew what he was.
+His accent was a carefully-doctored country boy sound that could be real or learned.
 It didn't matter.
 I heard Morgan speak clearly into my head.
 This toy was mine.

 "Jackson," Jasmine introduced me to my meal, "meet Morgan, Harry and Cassandra."
 The man ignored both Morgan and Harry without even glancing their way.
 As far as he was concerned they weren't even there.
 Not a smart move, but they let it pass.

 Jackson walked up to me and looked me up and down.
 His eyes were not kind, but cruel and piercing blue.
 He was used to dominating vampires.
 The sheer amount of corrupt energy that rolled off him was nearly toxic.